NethermindEth/docs/ethereum-client/configuration/metrics.md

-# Metrics module
+# Metrics

 Configuration of the Prometheus metrics publication.
-Documentation of the required setup is not yet ready \(but the metrics do work and are used by the dev team\)
+Documentation of the required setup is not yet ready (but the metrics do work and are used by the dev team)

 | Property | Description | Default |
 | :--- | :--- | :--- |